Master FinCEN BOI Compliance with Expert Legal Support

 Key Differences Between the NY LLCTA and U.S. CTA

-1. Scope of Entities: The U.S. CTA applies to a broad range of entities, including corporations and partnerships, while the NY LLCTA focuses exclusively on LLCs.
+• Scope of Entities: The CTA applies to a broad range of entities, including corporations and partnerships, while the NY LLCTA focuses exclusively on LLCs.

-3. Exemption Reporting: Exempt LLCs must still submit an annual attestation verifying their exemption under the NY LLCTA.
-This is not required under the U.S. CTA.
+• Exemption Reporting: Exempt LLCs must still submit an annual attestation under the NY LLCTA, which is not required under the CTA.

 What Must Be Reported?